cbrussell/cryptidsnft/README.md

 Enter Nos Atomos...

-This reposity contains all of the required files use to generate and launch Cryptids NFT.
+This repository contains all of the required files to generate and deploy Cryptids NFT.